Office for National Statistics: Applications of data

 The reliance on some of these data by government (both local and national) makes ONS material central to debates about the determination of priorities, the allocation of resources and for decisions on interest rates or borrowing.
 The complexity and degree and speed of change in the society, combined with the challenge of measuring some of these (e.g. in relation to longevity, migration or illness patterns or fine movements in inflation or other aspects of national accounts) give rise to periodic debates about some of its indicators and portrayals.
 Many of these rely on sources which are outside ONS, while some of its own sources need to be supplemented, for example between censuses, by updated but less rigorously obtained information from other sources.
 Consequently, unexpected or incomplete data or occasional errors or disputes about its analysis can also attract considerable attention.
+And this helps to show data that is complete.

 ONS data can also be used in epidemiologic studies such as survival analysis.